jndtejaswini/tejarepository/README.md

 # tejarepository
 new repository
-This is crated to learn how to create a repository learnt well thank you
+This is created to learn how to create a repository learnt well thank you